Cutting and Healing Time for Dental Implants

 The project is a collaboration between the University of Gothenburg and Astra Tech AB in Malndal, and will be further evaluated in follow-up studies.

-*News Release by University of Gothenburg: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (University of Gothenburg).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.